project-chip/matter.js/README.md

 When you plan to use matter.js as controller with Thread based devices please see [How to use Thread based devices with matter.js Controller/Shell](./docs/USAGE_THREAD.md) for more details.

-If you face issues using matter.js or for Matter in general please checkout [Troubleshooting information](./docs/TROUBLESHOOTING.md).
+If you face issues using matter.js or for Matter in general please checkout our [Troubleshooting information](./docs/TROUBLESHOOTING.md).

 A list ok known issues with some ecosystems can be found in [KNOWN_ISSUES.md](./docs/KNOWN_ISSUES.md).